JingOS-team/vvave/README.md

 ### Dependencies

-If you've built vvave on some distro, please contribute here!
+If you've built Media Player on some distro, please contribute here!

 #### Ubuntu